grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/00 Tutorial/100 Test-for-functional-behavior.md

 The first thing to do is to add logic for the endpoint.
 To do that, you need to make an [HTTP request](/using-k6/http-request):
 1. Import the HTTP module.
-2. Add a payload to authenticate the user.
+2. Create a payload to authenticate the user.
-3. Use the `http.post` method to send your request to an endpoint.
+3. Use the `http.post` method to send your request with the payload to an endpoint.

 To test, copy this file and save it as `tutorial.js`